 Although you may be familiar with the marijuana buds that we covet, many people have never seen a marijuana plant, let alone know about its anatomy.
 The cannabis plant is made up of many different structures and this post is meant to provide a brief introduction to the main parts of this amazing plant.

-Flowers (a.k.a. buds) are the most well-known part of the cannabis plant.
-The plants will either have female or male flowers, and the flowering process is how a grower discerns whether the plant is female or male.
-A flowering female plant will develop a cola and grow buds.
-It will also produce seeds if it is fertilized by a male plant.
+Cannabis flowers (a.k.a. buds) are the most well-known part of the cannabis plant.
+The cannabis plants will either have female or male flowers, and the flowering process is how a grower discerns whether the plant is female or male.
+A flowering female cannabis plant will develop a cola and grow buds.
+It will also produce cannabis seeds if it is fertilized by a male marijuana plant.
 The flowering male plant does not have buds, but develops small pollen sacks at the base of its leaves.
 Pollinated plants are far less rich in cannabinoids (like THC) so the buds you purchase and enjoy are always unpollinated seedless females.

 Fan leaves are the large, protruding leaves that appear up and down the plant.
 Each leaf usually contains five individual leaves, but sometimes have more.
 Photosynthesis is the main function of these striking leaves, and they don’t produce high levels of cannabinoids like buds do.
 But even though they aren’t smoked, they are famous for being an iconic symbol of the cannabis plant in marijuana culture.